Join the club! Subscribe Here

 • Bake as directed

-This recipe will adapt well to be gluten free.
+This recipe adapts great to be gluten-free.
 Replace the regular flour with half Gluten-Free All-purpose flour (I like King Arthur Measure for Measure or Bob’s Red Mill 1-to-1) and the other half with GF almond flour.
-It will yield a moist crumb and a delicious gluten-free lemon ricotta cake.
+It yields a moist crumb and a delicious gluten-free lemon ricotta cake.

 Slice of lemon ricotta cake on plate with whole cake in background, slice is topped with blueberries and strawberries along with a dollop of whipped cream.